 After reading this article you will be able to:

 Credential stuffing is a cyber attack in which credentials obtained from a data breach on one service are used to attempt to log in to another unrelated service.

 For example, an attacker may take a list of usernames and passwords obtained from a breach of a major department store, and use the same login credentials to try and log in to the site of a national bank.
 The attacker is hoping that some fraction of those department store customers also have an account at that bank, and that they reused the same usernames and passwords for both services.

-As of 2019, credential stuffing has been on the rise thanks to massive lists of breached credentials being traded and sold on the black market.
+Credential stuffing is widespread thanks to massive lists of breached credentials being traded and sold on the black market.
 The proliferation of these lists, combined with advancements in credential stuffing tools that use bots to get around traditional login protections, have made credential stuffing a popular attack vector.

 Statistically speaking, credential stuffing attacks have a very low rate of success.
 Many estimates have this rate at about 0.1%, meaning that for every thousand accounts an attacker attempts to crack, they will succeed roughly once.
 The sheer volume of the credential collections being traded by attackers makes credential stuffing worth it, in spite of the low success rate.

 These collections contain millions and in some cases billions of login credentials.
 If an attacker has one million sets of credentials, this could yield around 1,000 successfully cracked accounts.
 If even a small percentage of the cracked accounts yields profitable data (often in the form of credit card numbers or sensitive data that can be used in phishing attacks), then the attack is worthwhile.
 On top of that, the attacker can repeat the process using the same sets of credentials on numerous different services.